dusaurabh/Saurabh-ERA-V2-Master/Assignment_26/README.md

           - 3. Once we get the new_value of q then we will update the self.q_values[(state, action )] with the new_value we get in first 2nd step

 # Assignment 2 : Car Simulation

+### In this assignment, we were told to implement Car simulation.

+### For this assignment, i have used London City Map.
+Created the map images for that enviornment and train my car simulation on it

+## Check this Youtube video [Link](https://youtu.be/4hD1f4aykR4?si=pIKOpmwfY_GgW-0K).
+Do check it out !!

+### File contents

+- car.kv -> Kivy file for setting up car
+- ai.py -> model arhitecture
+- map.py -> main file which call ai.py where we have defined our custom enviornment, rewards, etc
+- images -> Here we have collected our custom enviornment images
+    - citymap.png -> main image file of london city
+    - mask.png -> mask object of the enviornment
+    - car.png -> car photo which we are using in out simulation